-Our trainers assist your participants to better understand and describe the five critical improvement concepts for Lean Process Improvement.
+In this part of the session our trainers will help participants to better understand the five critical concepts for Lean Process Improvement.

 - Use the Kano model to understand, describe, analyze, and improve value

-We discuss how to understand value in the Kano Model, we discuss customer expectations and categorise them to be basic, performance characteristics or value added aspects.
+Here we will discuss what value is from the perspective of the Kano Model.
+We will also discuss customer expectations and categorize them to basic, performance characteristics or value added aspects.

 - Identify and reduce various types of waste

-Reducing waste and being able to identify areas where improvement may be needed is important for a business to succeed.
-We deliver an informative session and a new skill set for participants in this area.
+Reducing waste through improving key processes and identifying what areas may need improvement is important for any business to be able to succeed.
+Here we will deliver an informative session and add a new skill set in this area for participants.

-- Create a plan for a more environmentally Lean organization
+- Create a plan for a more environmentally Lean organisation

 - Use the PDSA and R-DMAIC-S models to plan, execute, and evaluate Lean changes